brissaur/card-game-coinche/functions/README.md

 Warning: There MUST have an package.json in the "functions source directory" (required by firebase)

-- public : Contain babelified code that will be deploy
 - .nvmrc : Contain the node version that works with the projects.
 Use ```nvm use``` to automatically select the correct node version
+- bin/predeploy.sh : Script that is running before deploy (babelify code)
-- babelify.sh : Contain code that babelify the source code
+- src/ : Contain the source code
-- firebase.json : Contain some settings for firebase, especially the folder that would deployed
-- index.js : Contain the source code.
-You dev on this one
+- dist/ : Contain the deploy code (do not manually modify code in here)

 ## Firebase.json sample